 “I pray also for those who will believe in me through [the apostles’] message, that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.
 I have given them the glory that you gave me, that they may be one as we are one.
 I in them and you in me.
 May they be brought to complete unity to let the world know that you sent me and have loved them even as you have loved me.” ~John 17:20-23

 The whole document is about reconciliation, the kind of reconciliation that drives God’s eternal plans.
 The very ministry of reconciliation he’s given those of us who profess our faith in him.
-The words in the document are bold and aggressive.
-And they ring with undeniable beauty and truth.
+The words in this document are bold and aggressive and they ring with undeniable beauty and truth.
 They call for a swift end to all divisions among those who follow Jesus:

-Campbell claims that tearing down the walls and uniting with all our brothers and sisters in Christ is a matter of universal right, a duty belonging to every citizen of Zion.
+Campbell claims that tearing down the walls and uniting with all our brothers and sisters in Christ is a matter of universal right, a duty belonging to every citizen of the Kingdom of God.
 And while the work will be difficult and the opposition will come mainly from within the church establishment, Campbell says it is God’s will.
 It is the Church’s will.
 It is the will of those who’ve gone before us:

 “Both the mighty and the many are with us.
 The Lord himself, and all that are truly his people, are declaredly on our side.
 The prayers of all the churches, nay, the prayers of Christ himself, and of all that have ascended to his heavenly Kingdom, are with us.”

-I thank God for the Campbells and the Stones and the other giants of the faith who latched on to God’s holy will as revealed to us in Scripture and would. not. let. go.
-I thank God for the ecumenical spirit of the Central Church of Christ toward our brothers and sisters in other Christian churches in our city.
+I thank God for the Campbells and the Stones and the other giants of the faith who latched on to God’s holy will as revealed to us in Scripture and would not let go.
+I thank God for the ecumenical spirit of the GCR Church toward our brothers and sisters in other Christian churches in our city.
 I’m grateful for the willingness here — the eagerness! — to unite with other Christ-followers.

-This evening, the Central elders and ministers are meeting at Polk Street Methodist Church with their elders and ministers and with the elders and ministers from First Baptist and First Presbyterian to spend one-and-a-half hours together in prayer.
+This evening, the GCR elders and ministers are meeting at First Presbyterian Church with their elders and ministers and the elders and ministers from First Baptist and First Methodist to spend two hours together in dinner and prayer.
 We are forming an alliance, a partnership.
-We’re calling it “4 Amarillo.”
+We’re calling it “4 Midland.”
 It’s a hopefully obvious play on words.
-Four churches breaking down our walls, putting aside our differences to unite for the sake of our city.
+Four churches breaking down our walls, putting aside our differences, to unite together for the sake of our city.

-We do believe that this partnership between denominations will be a powerful witness to our city that Jesus really is the Prince of Peace, that he really does possess the power to reconcile and unite.
-Jesus says in the middle of Matthew 18 that if two or three people will come together and agree on anything, he’ll show up just to see that!
+We do believe this partnership between denominations will be a powerful witness to our city that Jesus really is the Prince of Peace, that he really does possess the power to reconcile and unite.
+Jesus says in the middle of Matthew 18 that if two or three of his people will come together and agree on anything, he’ll show up just to see it!
 And we believe he will.

 Whatever good comes from this alliance, we know it must begin in prayer.
-So that’s what we’re doing tonight at Polk Street Methodist.
+So that’s what we’re doing tonight at First Presbyterian.
 We’re going to pray.
 We’re going to commit to one another — all four churches — as brothers and sisters in Christ.
-We’re going to pledge in prayer that we will not be competitive, that we will not be territorial, that we will see our downtown area as the part of the Kingdom of God we’ve been given to serve together.
-And we’re going to submit the whole thing to our God.
+We’re going to pledge in prayer that we will not be competitive, that we will not be territorial, that we will see our area of Midland as the part of the Kingdom of God we’ve been given to serve together.
+And we’re going to submit the whole thing to him.
 In prayer, we’re going to give our partnership, our efforts, our projects, all of it to our merciful Father for his purposes and to his eternal glory and praise.

 It starts tonight.
-I have only hopes and dreams of where it might be going.
+I have only hopes and dreams for where it might be going.
 But it starts tonight.